SliTaz-official/cookutils/doc/receipts-v2.md

 }
 ```

-You should not use `fix libtool` if you not see file named `libtool` in the root
+You should not use `fix libtool` if you do not see a file named `libtool` in the root
-of the sources tree after the `configure` done.
+of the sources tree after the `configure` is done.
 It will not lead to an error,
 although there will be no sense in it.

 You can check dependencies of separate files using one of the next methods: